There are three basic considerations for sizing your BlueBarrel System:

 This depends on the size of your roof area.
 Measure the flat footprint area covered by the roof (or by each roof segment).
 Pitch is not a factor!

-Use our rainwater calculator to estimate your average annual catchment potential.
+Use our rain catchment calculator to estimate your average annual catchment potential.
 Enter your annual rainfall average, a peak monthly average for the amount you can catch in a stormy month, or a typical heavy storm event if you want to size your system to fill with a single storm.

 2. HOW MUCH WATER DO YOU NEED?